tomjoht/tomjoht.github.io/_posts/2022/6/2022-06-04-embracing-diversity-pluralism-fragmentation.md

 Davis, John B. "[Specialization, fragmentation, and pluralism in economics.](https://www.tandfonline.com/doi/abs/10.1080/09672567.2018.1555604)" *The European Journal of the History of Economic Thought* 26.2 (2019): 271-293.

 Kelly, Kevin. [*What Technology Wants*](https://www.amazon.com/What-Technology-Wants-text-Kelly/dp/B004MR2HQ2/).
 Viking: New York, 2010.

+## Next post

+Continue to the next post in this series: [The impact of technical diversity on documentation -- epiphanies on a trip to IKEA](/trends/impact-of-technical-diversity-on-docs.html).